 The layer manager allows you to sort each feature layer as either data layer, support layer or hidden layer.
-On start-up all of your layers are in the data layer section.
-They are ordered in the same way as in your web map.

 Data Layers are the feature layers you want to thematically map in the dashboard.
 There must be at least one data layer present.
-If you have more than one data layer, a ‘Geography’ button will automatically appear in the dashboard that allows you to open the geography explorer to switch between your geographies:
+If you have more than one data layer, a ‘Geography’ button will automatically appear in the dashboard that allows you to open the geography explorer to switch between your geographies.

 Each layer in the data layers section has its own tool menu: